Icon MACDONALD-KELCE LIBRARY Building

 Library Resources for Cybersecurity

-Use the Cybersecurity Guide to explore the resources and services available to you from the Macdonald-Kelce Library.
-Discover how to find books in the catalog, locate journal articles in the databases, and more.
+Use the Cybersecurity Guide below to explore the resources and services available to you from the Macdonald-Kelce Library.
+Discover how to find books in the catalog, locate journal articles in the databases, format and properly cite, and more.

-Data for your thesis: You can start with the Library and Google Scholar to look for relevant scholarly articles.
-Depending on your project, you may need to collect your own data through interviews, surveys, observations, etc. or use already existing data such as public records, open data sources, social media, etc.
+Collecting Data: You can start with Spartan Search and/or Google Scholar to look for relevant scholarly articles.
+Depending on your project, you may need to collect your own data through interviews, surveys, observations, or use already existing data such as public records, open data sources, social media, etc.

 Macdonald-Kelce Library - The University of Tampa - 401 W. Kennedy Blvd. - Tampa, FL 33606 - 813 257-3056 - library@ut.edu - Accessibility